 GRANT ALL PRIVILEGES ON example_com.* TO 'username'@'localhost';

-Make those privileges a real thing via:
+Make those privileges a real thing and then exit via:

 Starting WordPress (on a multi-site server)